As an Amazon Associate I earn from qualifying purchases.

 Parents also noted that the battery life is not great.

 When looking at breathing monitors, you first want to choose between a mat monitor and a wearable.
 Personally, I prefer mat monitors in large part because they produce less false alarms.
 I think that the Babysense 7 is the best baby breathing monitor for most parents.
+It works very well, and its two sensor pads ensure that they entire crib mattress is covered.
 That said, if a wearable monitor is more appealing to you, I would recommend the Snuza Go!
 Baby Monitor.
+Both of these choices that can help you to track your baby and should leave you with much more peace of mind.